CDCgov/MIRA-NF/docs/find_variants_of_interest_docs/README.md

 ```

 ### The known variants of interest table input should be structured like this:
 The variants of interest table should be structured as seen below.
+These should be variants you would be interested in if they were present within your samples.
 The file must be tab delimited.

 ```
 protein position    mutation_of_int phenotypic_consensus